For Those Considering Buying a House in Parker

 Medical Centers in Parker

+For those looking to buy a home in Parker, one of the draws is the local medical facilities.
 The Parker Adventist Hospital is conveniently located in North Parker near the intersection of E-470 and Parker Road.
 This state-of-the-art facility features a full range of medical services and includes a branch of the award-winning Colorado Children’s Hospital.
 Parker is also home to the Rocky Vista Health Center, a primary care and internal medicine facility, located on-campus at the Rocky Vista University College of Osteopathic Medicine.

 What Type of Lifestyle Suits Parker?

 Parker is a city that values sports and recreation, especially of the outdoor variety, and many recreational facilities are provided by the city including sports centers, parks and trails to be enjoyed by both two and four-legged residents year-round.
+As your Parker realtor we look to find our clients homes that best fit their lifestyles.

 Restaurants and Dining in Parker